rmjarvis/TreeCorr/docs/params.rst

       Then this statistic is qR = (NQ-RQ)/npairs
     - 'simple' is the normal version: qR = NQ/npairs

-:kq_file_name: (str) The output filename for scalar-spin-4 correlation function.
+:kq_file_name: (str) The output filename for scalar-quatrefoil correlation function.

     The output columns are: